VonHeikemen/lsp-zero.nvim/doc/md/guides/migrate-from-v1-branch.md

 ## Enable automatic setup of language servers

 This can be done using the module `mason-lspconfig`.
 In their `.setup()` function you will need to configure a property called `handlers`.
-You can use the function [.default_setup](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v3.x/doc/md/api-reference.md#default_setupserver) of lsp-zero as a "default handler" and this will be enough to get the behaviour you want.
+You can use a "default handler" and this will be enough to get the behaviour you want.

 ```lua
 local lsp_zero = require('lsp-zero')